mhollmann/MocoApp/README.txt

 MocoApplication v 1.0

 This software is doing parallelized motion correction of (real-time) fMRI data.
+In offline mode nifti-4D images can be loaded.
+The input for online correction is TCP/IP.

-It uses registration routines from ITK (please see ITK license).
+MocoApplication uses registration routines from ITK (please see ITK license).

 License: GNU public license (see LICENSE)